chu-bot/DND/README.md

 **6/28:**

-Reminders -> Find a markdown converter
+Focusing on Dynamic / Existing AI Actions and the decision-making process, `ai_prompts`, `ai_tools`, and `ai_actions`

-* Automatic Work - Refactored AI prompts tool.
+* Automatic Work So Far (3:32 PM) - Refactored AI prompts tool.
 Previously, dynamic actions lived in ai_actions and was clogging the file.
 Redistributed code, so system prompts now live in ai_prompts.
 Additionally, reconfigured decision + dynamic_action_creater to use function calling.

 * Manual Work - Going through and thinking about AI actions in depth